 - Dangers – Explain the various risks that can be associated with drinking and alcoholism.
 These dangers could include things like drunk driving, hangovers, alcohol poisoning, poor decisions, etc. You can include providing exit strategies as well.
 Offer to come get them if they do happen to get in an uncomfortable situation or have no transportation.
 If far away, offer to pay for a cab or Uber if they need it.

 - Peer Pressure – Address the fact that if someone pressures them, they have absolutely no obligation to agree.
 Give them some options of how they can say no, such as simply saying it straightforward, walking away, or even avoiding college parties altogether.
 Offer preventional methods, like carrying around a non-alcoholic drink so that if anyone offers them a drink, they can say they are all set.

 - Questions – Let them know that you are open to any questions that they may have regarding alcohol and peer pressure.
 This allows them to satisfy their curiosity on anything they may be wondering about.

 If you or a loved one are struggling with an addiction to drugs or alcohol, Best Drug Rehabilitation can help.
-We help thousands to overcome addiction every year through our comprehensive treatment.
-Give us a call today, and one of our staff can answer any questions that you may have about our program.
+We help thousands to people find the addiction treatment they need.
+Give us a call today, and one of our staff can answer any questions that you may have about our services.